RemoteDevForce/PHPobos/terraform/tf-aws-infra/README.md

 SSH to bastion `ssh ec2-user@bastion.ip.address.here` and then once on the server, SSH to the private ip of the ECS EC2 Instance `ssh ec2-user@ecs.instance.ip.here`

-Then you can run `docker ps` once there to make sure you see the ecs-agent running.
+Then you can run `docker ps` once on an ECS Host to make sure you see the ecs-agent running.